Chinese replenishment ship Kekexilihu: Construction and career

 She was launched on 18 May 2018 at Huangpu Shipyard in Guangzhou and commissioned in March 2019 into the North Sea Fleet.

+On September 21 2022, she was deployed to the gulf of Aden to combat piracy in the region.

 In February 2023, the support ship was deployed to the south Indian Ocean to engage in joint exercises with the South African and Russian navies that were to be held in waters off South Africa.
 The exercise began on 18 February and involved the frigate Admiral Gorshkov and tanker Kama from the Russian Navy along with the People's Liberation Army Navy destroyer Huainan and the frigate Rizhao.
 Several vessels from the South African Navy were expected to participate including the frigate Mendi as well as the Warrior-class patrol vessel King Sekhukhune I and the hydrographic survey vessel SAS Protea.

+In February 8 2023, she was seen with the new pennant number of 903.

+On March 30, 2023 she returned to her homeport of Qingdao.